Wisconsin Check-In/Out Condition Report

 Pro Form: Create a Pro Account to access this form

 The Wisconsin Condition Report is a must have when renting out your property.
 This form ensures liability for damages during the tenancy.

-Did we say easy?
 This form is very simple to use.
 Go through the three easy steps, first, you will have the opportunity to scroll down through the text box and make any changes you want.
-IF you know of any rental unit blemishes before providing the form to the tenant, it can be installed into the table provided.
+If you know of any rental unit blemishes before providing the form to the tenant, it can be installed into the table provided.
 On to the next step where you will choose the rental unit and tenant (just place a click to the left of the property address) and then continue forward to the final creation step where you will add a date equal to the date the tenant takes possession plus seven more days.
-This provides the tenant the required amount of time to return the form.
+This provides the tenant with the required amount of time to return the form.
 No room for excuses that your tenant did not know when to turn it in with the specific date listed right on the form.
 This State-Specific document also includes Wisconsin-required text.

 IMPORTANT!
 Some localities such as Madison and Milwaukee may have separate local regulations.